-I am pleased to invite you to attend the 2019 Annual Meeting of Stockholders of Ryman Hospitality Properties, Inc., which will be held at 10:00 a.m. local time on Thursday, May 9, 2019 at the Gaylord Opryland Resort and Convention Center in Nashville, Tennessee.
+I am pleased to invite you to attend the 2020 Annual Meeting of Stockholders of Ryman Hospitality Properties, Inc., which will be held at 10:00 a.m. local time on Wednesday, May 13, 2020 at the Gaylord Opryland Resort and Convention Center in Nashville, Tennessee.
 The doors will open at 9:30 a.m. local time.
 Our directors and management team will be available to answer questions.

 We describe in detail the proposals to be introduced at the annual meeting in the attached Notice of Annual Meeting, Proxy Statement and proxy card.
-Our 2018 Annual Report to Stockholders, which is not a part of our proxy solicitation materials, is also enclosed.
-We encourage you to read our Annual Report.
+Our 2019 Annual Report to Stockholders, which is not a part of our proxy solicitation materials, is also enclosed.